 - All six senior managers are women

-We regularly reports on gender issues and pay equity.
+We regularly report on gender issues and pay equity.
 We are a signatory to the Law Society’s Gender Equality Charter and have adopted the Gender Equitable Engagement and Instruction Policy.
 In 2012, we had no female partners.
 Since that time, most of our partner appointments have been women.

 Our latest recruitment video showcases our dynamic nature and why we are proudly Employer of Choice 2019.